 3. Push Up Variations: Plyometric Push Up (With Bench)

 The plyometric push up is the standard in my opinion for developing tremendous upper body power and hand speed.
-Combined with smart strength training this drill will elevate your punching power giving you the ability to thump the pads and punching bag in the fight gym so that everyone inside will hear your thundering strikes.
+Combined with smart strength training this drill will elevate your punching power.
+This will give you the ability to thump the pads.
+The idea is that everyone inside will hear your thundering strikes.
 Your opponents will regret ever facing off with you.

-This version of the plyometric push up performed on a bench allows you to quickly perform a series of plyometric push ups to initiate speed and control.
-By using the bench we also elevate our bodies to take a bit of stress off of our shoulders, wrists, and elbows as well.
+This version of the plyometric push-up performed on a bench allows you to quickly perform a series of plyometric push ups.
+It allows you to more readily initiate speed and control.
+By using the bench you can take a bit of stress off of your shoulders, wrists, and elbows as well.

-Begin in the upright push up position making sure that you maintain rigid and proper alignment of the body even though your hands are elevated.
+Begin in the upright push up position.
+So you want to do this because you want to make sure you can maintain rigid alignment of your body.
+This should be the case even though your hands are elevated on the bench.
 In other words, you shouldn’t just be leaning over to place your hands on the bench.
-Your body should be straight and forming a rigid straight line from your shoulders to your ankles.
+Therefore your body should be straight forming a rigid line from your shoulders to your ankles.

 From here lower yourself to the bench and forcefully push yourself off with enough force to elevate your body off the bench as much as possible.
 As a goal I try to tell myself I want to push hard enough that I stand straight up.
-The key here is to not break your momentum by trying to “stand up,” but rather allow your momentum to naturally carry you as far as it can before you start to float back to the bench to execute the next repetition.
+So the key here is to not break your momentum by trying to “stand up,” but rather allow your momentum to naturally carry you as far as it can.
+You want to do this before you start to float back to the bench to execute the next repetition.

 Perform 3 sets of 4 to 7 reps in a chest press superset for advanced trainees.
 For starting out incorporate these in the end of some upper body training days as a smart finisher.

 The Takeaway From These Push Up Variations